-The purpose of the WASP is as follows, and as is defined in the constitution:
+The purpose of WASP, as defined in the constitution, is as follows:

 - To study the nature of man and his cultures and the prevention and treatment of his vicissitudes and behavioral disorders.

 - To promote national and international collaboration among professionals and societies in fields related to Social Psychiatry.

 - To make the knowledge and practice of Social Psychiatry available to other sciences and to the public, and

 - To advance the whole health and wellbeing of humankind.

 A seminal article on the history of the World Association of Social Psychiatry (WASP) was written in 2010 by Prof. A Guilherme Ferreira (Portugal), the 6th President of the association (1988-1992).
 The article traces the inception and the growth of the WASP over the years and is attached below.